uqngibbo/equilibrium-c/README.md

 - Build Instructions

-    Add your preferred install directory to the INSTALL_DIR variable in the makefile.
+    Add your preferred install directory to the INSTALL_DIR variable in the file source/makefile.\
     Then type:\
     $ cd source\
     $ make ceq\
     $ make install

+    Once install, add the location to your PYTHONPATH in your .bashrc file:\
+    export PYTHONPATH=${PYTHONPATH}:'/path/to/install/dir'

 - Use Instructions